On the convergence of proximal gradient methods for convex simple bilevel optimization: Simulations

-This method, presented in \cite{garrigos2018iterative}, is an algorithm specialized to linear inverse problems and operating on the dual formulation, which complicates the comparison with the other methods.
+This method, presented in \cite{garrigos2018iterative}, is specialized to linear inverse problems and operating on the dual formulation, which complicates the comparison with the other methods.
 A strongly convex upper layer cost is required, but the iterations only involve gradient (and not proximal) evaluations on its (Lipschitz-differentiable) conjugate.
 Similarly, the lower level cost is an infimal convolution between a prox-friendly and a strongly convex function, making its dual the sum of a prox-friendly and a Lipschitz-differentiable terms.
-The simulations report the progress against number of calls to gradient operators, and this is the reason why the problem requirements synopsized in \cref{table:comparisons} are relative to the dual formulation that agrees with the structure of other methods.

-The requirements on the primal formulation are roughly as follows: \begin{itemize} \item \(\cost_1\) is \(\mu_{\cost_1}\)-strongly convex; \item \(\cost_2\) is a coercive ``data-fit'' function. \end{itemize} In referring the reader to \cite{garrigos2018iterative} for a rigorous account on the problem formulation and its requirements, we point out that among our simulations \itthreeD{} is only applicable to the linear inverse problem of \cref{sec:lasso} with \(\ell^2\)-norm upper layer cost.
-In that setting, initializing with \(x^0\in\range\trans A\) the method performs the following iterations
+The requirements on the primal formulation are roughly as follows: \begin{itemize}[itemsep=0pt] \item \(\cost_1\) is \(\mu_{\cost_1}\)-strongly convex; \item \(\cost_2\) is a coercive ``data-fit'' function. \end{itemize} In referring the reader to \cite{garrigos2018iterative} for a rigorous account on the problem formulation and its requirements, we point out that among our simulations \itthreeD{} is only applicable to the linear inverse problem of \cref{sec:linverse} with \(\ell^2\)-norm upper layer cost.
+In that setting, initializing with \(x_0\in\range\trans A\) the method performs the following iterations

 each increasing the total gradient count by one.
 Remarkably, in this setting it does not constrain \(\seq{\sigk}\) to a nonsummable decay; see \cite[Rem.
 10]{garrigos2018iterative}.
 For this reason, in the simulations inverse penalties \(\sigk=\nicefrac{1}{(k+1)^2}\) were used for \itthreeD, while \(\sigk=\nicefrac{1}{k+1}\) for all other methods.